 4234 (ME 4234): AEROSPACE PROPULSION SYSTEMS

 Design principles and performance analysis of atmospheric and space propulsion engines and systems.
 Application of thermodynamics, compressible fluid flow and combustion fundamentals to the design of gas turbine and rocket engines and components, including inlets, turbomachines, combustors, and nozzles.
 Matching of propulsion system to vehicle requirements.
-Pre: (3114, ME 3134) or (ME 3404, ME 3124).
+Pre: (3114, (3164 or 3264 or ME 3134) or (ME 3404 or ME 3414), ME 2134 or ME 3124).
 (3H,3C)

 4264: PRINCIPLES OF NAVAL ENGINEERING

-Computer-based structural models for combined finite element analysis, limit state analysis and optimization.
-Torsion of thin-walled structures.
-Buckling of stiffened panels and cylinders.
+Analysis of plate bending, buckling, and ultimate strength using computational tools and methods.
+Calculation of elastic buckling of stiffened panels.
 Eigenvalue methods for buckling and vibration.
 Incremental plastic collapse; other progressive collapse.
-Ultimate strength of large structural modules.
+Ultimate strength of large structural modules due to combined loads.
+Introductory level finite element analysis.
 Pre: 3224.
 (3H,3C)

 4334: SHIP DYNAMICS

 Analysis of motions of rigid body vehicles in water, including influence of added mass and buoyancy.
 Seakeeping motion responses in waves, wave-induced structural loads, random response analysis via spectral analysis, and extreme response analysis.
 Introduction to hydroelasticity and maneuvering.
-Pre: 3014, 3034, 4214, MATH 4564.
+Pre: 3014, 3034, (3214 or 4214), MATH 4564.
 (3H,3C)

 Introduction to the dynamics of high-speed craft, including surface effect ships, hydrofoil vessels, semi-displacement monohulls and catamarans, and planing vessels.
-Pre: 3264, 4334.
+Co: 4334 or 3234.
+Pre: 3264.
 (3H,3C)

 4404 (MATH 4404): APPLIED NUMERICAL METHODS

 Interpolation and approximation, numerical integration, solution of equations, matrices and eigenvalues, systems of equations, approximate solution of ordinary and partial differential equations.
 Applications to physical problems.
-Partially duplicates 3414.
-Mathematics majors or minors cannot take both 4404 and 3414.
-X-grade allowed.
+A student can earn credit for at most one of 3414 and MATH 4404.
 Pre: MATH 4564, (ESM 2074 or AOE 2074).
 (3H,3C)

 4414: COMPUTER-AIDED SPACE MISSION PLANNING